hivtools/hint/.github/pull_request_template.md

 ## Checklist

-- [ ] I have incremented version number, or version should not be updated
+- [ ] I have incremented version number, or version needs no increment
 - [ ] The build passed successfully, or failed because of ADR tests